 85 percent is recycled

 When we take into account that about 85 percent of the aluminium used in vehicles is recycled, we see that the real energy savings will be substantially higher.
 Aluminium is easy to remelt without losing any properties.
 Remelting requires only five percent of the energy used to produce aluminium for the first time.
 In fact, 75 percent of everything produced since the aluminium industry was born over 100 years ago, is still in use.
 Hydro is committed to ensuring that the energy used never disappears, by remelting the metal in the most efficient way when that time comes.
 This can be done again and again.
-Therefore Hydro is raising its ambitions in recycling - to a million tonnes annually by 2020.
+Therefore Hydro is raising its ambitions, and aim to increase the recycling of post-consumed scrap from 111,00 tonnes in 2014 to 250,000 tonnes in 2020

 Hydro is contributing to increasing recycling through collection initiatives in several European countries.
 An increasing proportion of our research and development is geared to meet the challenges of climate change, including the emphasis on recycling-friendly alloys, lighter vehicle parts and new applications for solar energy in more climate-friendly buildings.